czbiohub-sf/ulc-malaria-scope/OS_instructions/OS_setup.md

-**For ext4, the process is a little more involved**
+**For ext4, the process is a little more involved** **Warning - formatting as ext4 means it'll be a pain to try to read the SSD on your Mac computer.
+The performance gains (if any) are dubious, so this section should be ignored.
+Likely better to just use exFAT and skip all the headache**
 I outline the procedure here for MacOS, but the high-level steps are similar for Windows (it may just involve different tools)

 1. Connect the SSD and use e2fsprogs to format: